7 Signs you’re in financial trouble

 Posted on 23 jul 2018

 Financial trouble is not necessarily characterised by major catastrophic events, like home repossession, it begins way earlier.
 If your living from pay cheque to pay cheque, it’s inevitable an unexpected life event will occur, like unemployment, and without savings you could be in real trouble.
 Sometimes it’s the case of not earning enough, more commonly however, you could make better short-term financial decisions that will benefit you in the medium and long-term future.
+Debt help in Australia can be hard, yet in the hands of a good debt negotiation company, you can get debt hep and save many thousands of dollars.

 You have no savings: If you don’t have a rainy-day account, your personal finance game could use some improvement.
 Having no financial cushion for sudden surprises, like medical issues, may force you to take out a loan to cover your financial obligations, adding interest and fees to an expense you already can’t afford.